reilc/connect4-protocol/README.md

 **Responsibilities:**

 * Run and manage the actual Connect 4 match; serve as the official source of truth for the board.
+* Handle multiple simultaneous games concurrently.

 **State Stored/Managed:**

-* Board state, player turn, player IDs, match ID, move history, game status.
+* Board state, player turn, player IDs, match ID, move counts per player, game status, start time.

 **Messages:**

-* *Sends:* Board updates, turn updates, invalid move notices, game-over messages; final results to the Statistics Server.
+* *Sends:* `STRT`, `BOARD`, `YOUR_TURN`, `WAIT_TURN`, `INVL`, `ERR`, `OVER`; `RESULT` to the Statistics Server.
-* *Receives:* Player moves from clients.
+* *Receives:* `GCON` from clients; `RESULT_OK` from the Statistics Server.

 **Important Logic:**

-* Validates moves, detects wins and draws, prevents out-of-turn play, manages a server-side turn timer, and handles disconnections.
+* Each game runs in its own thread.
+Incoming connections are grouped by match ID; a thread is spawned once both players for a given match ID have connected.
+* Validates that both players carry the same match ID before starting.
+* Enforces a server-side 45-second turn timer.
+Timed-out players forfeit; the waiting player wins.
+* Tracks move counts per player and game duration, reported to the Statistics Server on game end.
+* Disconnects mid-game are detected and the game is abandoned without recording a result.

 ---